kndunlap/tcga-explorer/README.md

+# Kyle note - need to unclean the "all" dataset to have their full code!!
+Or else can't join with metadata.
 # Introduction
 This repository is used to store information about TCGA datasets as well as code on how to mine through them.
 In this README, I will share with you six functions that will hopefully help you mine through TCGA data to get some useful results.